tury3001/taggy/README.md

 Taggy is a small CMS designed to store and classify images and videos.

-Uses PHP 8 and Laravel 8 with Tailwind CSS
+Taggy is developed in PHP 8 and Laravel 8 with Tailwind CSS

 ## Features
 - Upload your media and add multiple tags.